rpavlik/edid-decode/README.md

 My own changes:

 - Open EDID files in binary mode, for those of use using the tool on Windows.
-  It does build just fine with MSYS2/MinGW-w64
+  It does build just fine with MSYS2/MinGW-w64.
+- Add some scripts for building and for using on Windows.

+  - That includes this readme file and some utilities for formatting it, including a bundled copy of `markdeep.min.js` from <https://casual-effects.com/markdeep/>, which is subject to its own license, found in the `misc/` folder in the source or bundled with a binary.

 Patch sources besides myself: